 Note, there is also a totally different origin of formation of low-angle grain boundaries, which are not so easy to differentiate from DP in as-grown crystals.
-In case of morphological instabilities of the propagating meltsolid crystallization fronts caused by constitutional supercooling, characteristic cellular-shaped interfaces appear (middle figure 2).
+In case of morphological instabilities of the propagating melt-solid crystallization fronts caused by constitutional supercooling, characteristic cellular-shaped interfaces appear.
 They produce columnar grain boundary patterns similar to polygonized cell structuring, because the growing-in dislocations are assembled by their line bending toward the concave cusps (i.e., along the column boundaries).
-This has been very clearly observed by real-time synchrotron X-ray topography on Al-0.73 wt% Cu alloy [37].
+This has been very clearly observed by real-time synchrotron X-ray topography on Al-0.73 wt% Cu alloy [32].
 To prevent such type of structuring an optimum ratio between growth rate and temperature gradient at the interface must be maintained as has been described in many textbooks of crystal growth (e.g. ref.
-[38]).
+[33]).

 It is important to note a further grain formation mechanism which is observed at epitaxial processes when after the nucleation a 3D (e.g. columnar or pyramidal) growth mode with subsequent coalescence takes place.
-For instance, at vapor growth of GaN layers on foreign substrates the coarsening of primarily nucleated GaN islands generates a low-angle grain structure that develops marked tensile stress as was explained by Nix and Clemens [39] (figure 10a).
+For instance, at vapor growth of GaN layers on foreign substrates the coarsening of primarily nucleated GaN islands generates a low-angle grain structure that develops marked tensile stress as was explained by Nix and Clemens [34] (Figure 10a).
 Due to the elastic displacement between the islands a biaxial strain is formed enhancing the bowing and even cracking of the growing layer.
-As was recently shown by Gorn et al. [22] in GaN films the dislocation-induced stress increases with increasing grain dimension (figure 10b).
+It was observed that high-mobility ad-atoms can help to relax such stress by their diffusion into the gaps between.
+However, a rapid lateral overgrowth mode would to be of more efficiency.
+As was recently shown (Figure 10b) in GaN films the dislocation-induced stress increases with increasing grain dimension.
 In ref.
-[39] was mentioned that high-mobility ad-atoms can help to relax such stress by their diffusion into the gaps between grains.
-However, a rapid lateral overgrowth mode would to be of more efficiency.
-Generally, such detailed studies of interplay between dislocation arrays and the related induced stress is an essential actual problem to obtain high-quality heteroepitaxial layers on various substrates.
+[39] was mentioned that high-mobility ad-atoms can help to relax such stress by their diffusion into the gaps between dislocation arrays and the related induced stress is an essential actual problem to obtain high-quality heteroepitaxial layers on various substrates.